Mastur1998/AC1_Emblem_Tool/README.md

 I'm writing this guide assuming you know nothing about python

 Step 1: Downloading python
-Go to python.org and download the intaller, when installing, mark the "ass to path" checkbox and then 'install now'
+Go to python.org and download the intaller, when installing, mark the "add to path" checkbox and then 'install now'

 Step 2: Dowloading python packages